 For any percentage of fault a victim is found to have in their case, they pay their own damages.
 This means that if the victim suffered $100,000 worth of damages from the crash, but they were found 25% at fault for their own injuries, the defendant would cover 75% of the damages they caused ($75,000), but the victim would cover the other 25% ($25,000) themselves.

 Call Our Miami Negligent Car Accident Lawyer for a Free Consultation

 If you or a member of your family was injured in a car crash, call Miami negligence car accident attorney Prosper Shaked today.
-The Law Offices of Prosper Shaked recognize that car accident cases are often murky, and both parties might share some of the blame.
+Prosper Shaked Accident Injury Attorneys PA recognize that car accident cases are often murky, and both parties might share some of the blame.
 Nonetheless, our lawyers fight to help victims seek compensation for their injuries up to the legal maximum by filing their claim in court instead of relying on insurance payments.
 For a free legal consultation on your case, call our attorney today at (305) 694-2676.